-Several essential features of the mail fraud statute are worthy of mention.
-First, each use of the mail or an interstate carrier (such as United Parcel Service or Federal Express) in furtherance of a fraud scheme constitutes a chargeable count of mail fraud.
+Each use of the mail or an interstate carrier (such as United Parcel Service or Federal Express) in furtherance of a scheme to defraud constitutes a chargeable count of mail fraud.
 A simple example would be a defendant who used the mail to order goods for which he had no intention of paying.
-His mailing of the order form would be chargeable as one count of mail fraud and the mailing of the goods he ordered by the victimized vendor would constitute a second count of mail fraud under § 1341.
-It is well-established that the defendant need not intend, nor even know, that the mail was or will be used.
-In fact, he or she may take deliberate actions to avoid using the mail and still violate the statute.
-It is sufficient that the use of the mail was reasonably foreseeable.
-Thus, a defendant who hand-delivers his fraudulent claim for insurance proceeds can be still be prosecuted under the mail fraud statute if his insurance agent then sends the claim by mail to the home office for processing.
-Though the defendant sought to avoid the mail, the mailing of his claim by the agent was reasonably foreseeable.
-In addition, a defendant can be charged with a mailing which he or she did not personally place in the mail and which does not itself contain any false representations.
-It is sufficient that the defendant caused the mail to be used and that the mailing was in furtherance of the scheme.
-Finally, unlike the Wire Fraud statute (§ 1343) discussed below, the mailings charged in a mail fraud prosecution can be intrastate (solely with in one state) as long as the U.S. Mail or an interstate carrier is used.
-Thus, a victim's check mailed from Manhattan to the defendant in Brooklyn, N.Y., can be charged as a mail fraud count.
+The defendant's mailing of the order form would be chargeable as one count of mail fraud.
+The mailing of the goods by the victimized seller to the defendant would constitute a second count of mail fraud under § 1341.
+There is no requirement the defendant intends, or even knows, the mail will be used.
+In fact, the defendant may take deliberate steps to avoid using the mail and still violate the statute, as it is sufficient that the use of the mail was reasonably foreseeable.
+Thus, a defendant who hand-delivers a fraudulent claim to his insurance agent can be prosecuted under the mail fraud statute if the insurance agent mails the claim to the home office for processing.
+Though the defendant intended to avoid use of the mail by hand delivering the claim, the mailing of his claim by the agent was reasonably foreseeable.
+Furthermore, a defendant can be criminally liable for a mailing which he or she did not personally place in the and which by itself does not contain a false representation.
+It is sufficient under the statute that the defendant caused the mail to be used and that the mailing was in furtherance of the overall scheme to defraud.
+Finally, unlike the Wire Fraud statute (§ 1343) discussed below, the mailings charged in a mail fraud prosecution can be intrastate (solely with in one state), as long as the mailing involved the use of the U.S. Mail.
+Thus, a victim's check mailed from Manhattan to the defendant in Brooklyn, N.Y., can be charged as one count of mail fraud.